ys7yoo/PiTutorial/git for windows.md

 ![](images/git-bash.jpg)

-Here, you can make full use of Bash!
+Here, you can make full use of Bash, which a great news!